 General

-This subclause describes mechanisms to enable spatial sharing and interference mitigation within a PBSS/infrastructure BSS and in a uncoordinated OBSS environment.
+This subclause describes mechanisms to enable spatial sharing and interference mitigation for operation in not only one channel, but also multi-channel configuration within a PBSS/infrastructure BSS and in a uncoordinated OBSS environment.

-Spatial sharing mechanisms allow SPs belonging to different STAs in the same spatial vicinity to be scheduled concurrently over the same channel, and for interference mitigation.
+Spatial sharing mechanisms allow SPs belonging to different STAs in the same spatial vicinity to be scheduled concurrently over one or multiple 2.16GHz channels, and for interference mitigation.
 Alternatively, the AP or PCP can use CBAPs to mitigate interference.

 The SPSH and Interference Mitigation field in the DMG Capabilities element indicates whether a STA supports spatial sharing.